 A robust medical website design ties all elements — logo, color scheme, images, taglines, special features, etc. — together to convey your brand messaging.
-These features work as one to communicate what your practice stands for and who it serves.
+These features work as one on healthcare websites to communicate what your practice stands for and who it serves.

 The quality of your medical website design directly impacts new patient perception of your practice.
-Consequently, it needs the polish of a web designer to make it look professional.
+Consequently, medical websites need the polish of a web designer to make them look professional.

 It’s OK if you don’t know exactly what direction to take your doctor website.
-Your web designer will work with you to create a medical website design that perfectly represents your brand.
+Your web designer will work with you to create a healthcare website design that perfectly represents your brand.

 The better you’re able to communicate what your practice is all about, the more equipped they’ll be to create a medical web design that really speaks to your brand.
 Therefore, it’s important to take the time to really define your message before starting the process of choosing any healthcare website designs.

 A robust medical website design must include mobile compatibility.
 According to the 2018 Consumer Survey on Digital Health conducted by Accenture, 46 percent of people use mobile phones and tablets to manage their health — up from 36 percent in 2016.